corda/corda/docs/source/corda-configuration-file.rst

     .. note:: The driver will not automatically create a webserver instance, but the Cordformation will.
 If this field is present the web server will start.

-:notary: Optional config object which if present configures the node to run as a notary.
+:notary: Optional configuration object which if present configures the node to run as a notary.
 If part of a Raft or BFT SMaRt
     cluster then specify ``raft`` or ``bftSMaRt`` respectively as described below.
 If a single node notary then omit both.

         :validating: Boolean to determine whether the notary is a validating or non-validating one.